Why Every Police Officer Should Practice MindfulnessPractical ways to apply mindfulness to your routine

 How Mindfulness Impacted my Life in Law Enforcement

 There was a certain point in my life where I realized that I needed to do something to better manage my response to stress.
 A lot of us spend great deals of time training our bodies, but neglect the mental aspect.
 Mental training is just as important as physical.
 I believe that if every police officer practiced mindfulness, we would have a lot less health issues in law enforcement.
+There are also a variety of reputable online mindfulness training and certifications for those who are looking to get a thorough understanding of this practice.
+One that I recommend is the Mindfulness Certification Training for Individuals and Coaches from the iNLP Center.

 In my experience with mindfulness, I found myself better able to hold my attention during long patrol shifts and found my mental acuity became much more refined.
 While on-duty, I found that I was not second guessing myself in situations that required quick response time.
 I also just felt generally more at ease while on shift and would come home in much less mentally exhausted state of mind.
 Not to mention, my sleep quality had a noticeable improvement.
 This of course wasn’t after a few days of practicing mindfulness, but after months of consistency.